ankitects/anki-manual/src/importing/text-files.md

 - The files must be in UTF-8 format (see below).

-- The first line also defines the separating character – if Anki finds a ';' on the first line it will use that, if it finds a comma it’ll use that, etc.

 - Anki determines the number of fields in the file by looking at the first (non-commented) line.
 If some of the later records in the file contain fewer fields, Anki will treat the missing fields as if they were blank.
 If some of your